d3b-center/INCLUDE-Ch21-Variant-Calling-Dev/docs/KFDRC_SENTIEON_HYBRID_MIXED_PLOIDY.md

 - emit_mode: Currently changing this will break the workflow

 ## OUTPUTS:
-- DNAscope GVCF
+- Hybrid GVCF
-- DNAscope Genotyped VCF
+- Hybrid Genotyped VCF